 Augmented reality for the press and publishing industry

-Press and publishing are sectors privileged by augmented reality.
-For the past 20 years, traditional media such as press and television have faced a significant decline due to younger audiences turning to streaming services and the Internet.
-This triggered a massive digital transition of the press in the form of websites, podcasts, and website banners.
+Press and publishing are sectors favored by augmented reality.
+Over the past 20 years, traditional forms of information media (TV, the press, cinema, radio, printed advertising) have been in decline as younger audiences turn to streaming services and the internet.
+This has triggered the transfer of traditional content to the internet: web-based press, video on demand, podcasts, and website banners.

-How can we make traditional press appealing to Millenials, who are used to fast news and interactivity?
+How can we make the printed page appealing to Millenials, who are accustomed to instant information and interactivity?

-Quite a few leaders in the press industry have already turned to augmented reality to enhance their products and keep up with today’s technological improvements.
+Leaders in the press industry have already turned to augmented reality to enhance their products and keep up with technological advancements.

-Although the Internet is a popular channel of information, it is also saturated with advertising messages that act as diverting factors.
-It is easy to fall into an Internet rabbit hole, forgetting why we were surfing the web to begin with.
-With augmented reality, users can focus on what they were looking for by holding a physical newspaper that has been enhanced with targeted and useful multimedia add-ons.
-That way they can be more grounded and relaxed when they receive the information, but also be more receptive thanks to the multimedia dimension.
+Although the internet is an indispensable source of information, it is also saturated with distracting advertising.
+It’s easy to fall down an “internet rabbit hole”, forgetting why we turned to the web to begin with.
+With augmented reality, users can remain focused by holding a physical newspaper that has been enhanced with targeted and multimedia add-ons.
+They can relax and not feel overwhelmed by information, but also more receptive, thanks to the multimedia dimension.

-Thanks to augmented reality, it is now possible to merge multimedia content into printed materials.
+Thanks to augmented reality, it is now possible to merge multimedia content with printed pages.

 9 keys to successful Augmented Reality campaigns in the press and the publishing industry